smitjja/ArduinoScheduler/README.md

 ###The Problem
 I have written software for a pump house equipment & irigation control system.
-This basically has several state machines to monitor the dam level and filling cycles, fill the tank used for water in the house, and manage borehole resting cycles etc.
+This basically has several state machines to monitor the dam level, fill the tank used for water in the house, and manage borehole resting cycles etc.
 This is then managed via the LCD/Keypad and or remotely from my house using a web interface.

 The system is running on a Arduino Mega 2560 with a DFRobot LCD display, and some custom built electronics